APPLIED DIETETICS - 2022/3

 N/A CORE for Nutrition and Dietetics (B401) Students must pass each unit of assessment at 40%.

-The assessment strategy is designed to provide students with the opportunity to demonstrate their understanding of clinical dietetics, awareness of specialised products available for patients and justify their dietetic care planning.
+The assessment strategy is designed to allow students to demonstrate their understanding of clinical dietetics, awareness of specialised products available for patients, justify their dietetic care planning and critical thinking.

 The summative assessment for this module consists of:

 1. Case Study Report: students will be given a case study and write an assessment and care plan report following the Model and Process for Dietetic Practice